CoHive-Software/docs/CONTRIBUTION.md

   - Standups are held weekly in this server on Wednesdays at 12:00pm (CST)
 - Fill out the [CoHive Contributor Weekly Availability](https://docs.google.com/spreadsheets/d/1SJh6vwCMvt3bLdduPu461B226AfwCglzGdHAbSPjDeM/edit?usp=sharing) Google Sheet following the format [here](#Roles) to designate which Roles/Responsibilities you can contribute to.
 - Follow these [steps](#How-to-be-assigned-to-projects) to self-assign to current projects.
 - The Board will follow the below procedure on deploying teams.
-Teams will need at least one of each of the following: (One person can occupy multiple roles)
+Teams will need at least one of each of the following:
     - Project Manager
     - Designer
     - Developer